-In 2017, the market for auditors who recently attained their professional accountancy is aggressive.
-The Office continues to experience higher than anticipated turnover of staff with many joining Saskatchewan government agencies.
+The Office continues to experience higher than anticipated turnover of staff with several joining Saskatchewan government agencies.
 The Office actively monitors projected salaries of auditors.
+It, as needed, adjusts salaries to pay its staff fairly.
+In addition, it offers staff career development opportunities and flexible work arrangements.

-Research indicates that the shortage of skilled candidates for positions at all levels is increasing demand for top talent in public accounting.
-As a result, increases in pay, benefits, and work-life flexibility are priorities for job candidates.
-In addition, the Office estimates the costs of contracted staff will increase by about 14%.
-Rates to contract students and recently designated accounting professionals from CPA firms have been steadily increasing in recent years.
-To manage these increases, the Office contracts from small to mid-size CPA firms whenever possible.
+In addition, the Office estimates the costs of contracted staff will increase by about 16%.
+Rates for contract students and recently designated accounting professionals from CPA firms steadily increased in recent years.
+To manage these increases the Office contracts from small to mid-size CPA firms whenever possible.

-With respect to the employer cost of benefit plans, the Office estimates changes in costs to fully offset each other.
-It estimates an increase of \$8,000 to employer premium rates for El and the extended health care plan; and a decrease of \$8,000 in the employer premium rate for WCB.
+With respect to the employer cost of benefit plans, the Office estimates a net increase of \$3 thousand.
+This is comprised of an estimated increase of \$13 thousand to employer premium rates for CPP, dental plan, and the extended health care plan; a decrease of \$4 thousand in the employer premium rates for EI and WCB; and a further \$6 thousand decrease because the employer premium for the disability income plan is no longer subject to PST.
 As noted in Section 1.3, the Act gives the Office's employees access to similar benefits as those available to public servants.

-With respect to inflation and PST, the Office estimates its cost of goods and services will increase by \$36,000.
+With respect to inflation, the Office estimates its cost of goods and services will increase by \$21 thousand based on an anticipated inflationary increase of 1.8%.
 Goods and services includes contracted staff assistance, office software and security licensing, supplies, and audit travel (e.g., hotel rates).
-The \$36,000 increase is comprised of a \$21,000 increase for inflation based on an anticipated inflationary increase of 1.8%, and a \$13,000 increase for additional PST given the increase in rate and broader tax base.